marksull/err-backend-cisco-webex-teams/README.md

 A custom card callback handler has now been implemented to make it easier to work with cards.
 Refer to the example plugin [err-example-card](examples/err-example-cards)

+## Uploads

+While Webex Teams does not support the creation of a Message with both text and file(s) for upload, this backend will now automatically split the message and the file upload into multiple messages.
+Refer to the example  [err-example-upload](examples/err-example-upload)

 ## Credit

 I unrestrainedly plagiarized from most of the already existing err backends and cgascoig's ciscospark-websocket implementation